Anmol Rattan Sidhu resigns as Punjab's advocate general, Vinod Ghai to succeed | Politics

 On July 12, unidentified people had hurled stones at the Shatabdi Express near Panipat, causing a crack in the windowpane of a berth occupied by Sidhu, who was returning from Delhi after appearing in the Supreme Court in a case against Bishnoi.

+''Striking similarities.
+Then also, first DGP was removed, then the AG.
+Same script being followed now, only characters have changed.
+Earlier the puppeteer was Harish, now it's Raghav Chadha.
+In any case, Punjab suffers,'' he said in a tweet.

+SAD leader Daljit Singh Cheema said Sidhu's resignation reflects that officers in Punjab are feeling suffocated with the attempts being made to run the state from Delhi.

 Sidhu was appointed as the advocate general in March.
-The post had then fallen vacant following the resignation of Deepinder Singh Patwalia after the Punjab Assembly poll results were declared and the Aam Aadmi Party (AAP) came to power in the state.
+The post had then fallen vacant following the resignation of Deepinder Singh Patwalia after the Punjab Assembly poll results were declared and the AAP came to power in the state.

 Patwalia became the AG in November last year following the resignation of APS Deol from the post.
 Deol was appointed as the state's top law officer in September after his predecessor Atul Nanda tendered his resignation following the unceremonious exit of Amarinder Singh as the chief minister.